pySTEPS/pysteps/doc/source/user_guide/install_pysteps.rst

     $ conda config --env --set channel_priority strict

-The latter step is not strictly necessary but is recommended since the conda-forge and the default Anaconda channels are not 100% compatible.
+The latter step is not strictly necessary but is recommended since the conda-forge and the default conda channels are not 100% compatible.

 Finally, to install pysteps and all its dependencies run::